 The period between training and assessment varies in length for each person and is an opportunity to develop your skills, paying particular attention to any weaknesses identified during the training course.
 So go climbing and use your enthusiasm to hone your skills for as long as you like..
 Every opportunity should be taken to practise the skills learned during training.

-Before you book onto a Mountain Leader assessment, make sure you have done the following:
+Before you book onto a Rock Climbing Instructor assessment, make sure you have done the following:

 You must have attended a Rock Climbing Instructor (or Single Pitch Award) training course or been granted exemption from training

 You must be competently leading Severe grade climbs on outdoor crags with leader-placed protection

 You must have led a minimum of 40 graded rock climbs with traditional protection at a variety of venues (of which at least 20 MUST be at Severe grade or above)

 You must be proficient in the use of climbing walls and have a minimum of 30 climbing wall leads graded at F4 or above

 You must be proficient in outdoor bolt protected sport climbing and have a minimum of 10 sport climb leads graded at F4 or above